Samuel M. Lambert

-Samuel M. Lambert (March 10, 1913 – April 9, 1991) was an American labor leader who served as executive secretary of the National Education Association during the Richard Nixon administration.
-Due to the political power wielded by the group, as well as their opposition to federal funding for parochial schools, Lambert was placed on Richard Nixon's enemies list.
+Samuel M. Lambert (died April 9, 1991) was an American labor leader who served as the executive secretary of the National Education Association during the administration of U.S. President Richard Nixon.
+Due to the political power wielded by the group, as well as their opposition to federal funding for parochial schools, Lambert was placed on Nixon's enemies list.

 Early life and education

-Lambert, a native of Canebrake, West Virginia, was born on March 10, 1913.
+Lambert was a native of Canebrake, West Virginia.
 He grew up in Bluefield, West Virginia.

-Lambert graduated from West Virginia University, where he also received a master's degree before obtaining his doctorate at George Washington University.
+Lambert received a bachelor's degree and a master's degree from West Virginia University before obtaining a Doctor of Education at George Washington University.

 Career

-Prior to joining the National Education Association, Lambert taught high school mathematics and social studies in Bluefield, West Virginia.
-He also served as director of research and planning of the West Virginia Education Association.
+Prior to joining the National Education Association (NEA), Lambert taught high school mathematics and social studies in Bluefield.
+He also served as director of research for the West Virginia Education Association.

-Lambert worked for the National Education Association for 22 years.
+Lambert worked for the NEA for 22 years.
 He began serving as assistant research director in 1950, research director in 1956, and assistant executive secretary in 1965.
-He served as executive secretary of the organization from 1967 until his retirement in 1972.
+On August 1, 1967, Lambert succeeded William George Carr as the organization's executive secretary, serving until his retirement in 1972.
+During Lambert's tenure as executive secretary, the NEA comprised more than one million school teachers and administrators and was increasing by more than 1,000 members per week.
+Under Lambert's direction, the organization sought to expand its political bargaining power by opening hundreds of regional offices.